-Members of the support association
+Members of the board of the association

 1st Chairwoman: Erika Noack